What is Hax’s Delta Model?

 How It Works: The Triangle

-The working of Hax’s Delta Model are accurately described through its diagrammatic representation called “The Triangle.”
+The workings of Hax’s Delta Model are accurately described through its diagrammatic representation called “The Triangle.”
 The triangle basically describes three alternative ways to accomplish customer bonding, to put into effect the Delta Model’s business management strategies.
 The three strategic methods are:

 1. Best Product Positioning